 NCAA Division III and NAIA: DIII and NAIA coaches are not restricted in when they can send athletes recruiting material.
 However, these coaches often send out general information about the school to athletes they are recruiting.
 Coaches at these division levels want to ensure that their school is a great fit for an athlete from an academic and cultural fit before they start recruiting them.

 Your next move: If you receive general information from a DIII or NAIA school, take it as an invitation to contact that coach.
-Send an introductory email [link to page] to set up a call.
+Send an introductory email to set up a call.
 Even if you aren’t sure about the school, it’s always better to explore all options to find your best fit!

 If you received a personalized camp invitation, that’s a clear sign that you are getting recruited by that coach.
 Personalized camp invitations may be a little tricky to spot, however.
 Football Head Recruiting Coach Joe Leccesi explains that if the coach has mentioned your highlight video or viewed your profile, these are good indicators that they are personally inviting you to the camp.
 Overall, see if the coach has gone beyond just saying “come to my camp,” Coach Leccesi advises.
-Here are a few examples to give you a better idea:

 I’d like to personally invite you to our upcoming camp, Tuesday, July 17 from 10am to 2pm.
 We enjoyed watching your skills video, and would like to watch you compete in person at our camp to discovered if you’d be a good fit for our program.
 Feel free to call our office with any questions or to request more information: 567-555-6767(O).